bcgov/sso-keycloak/wiki/index.md

 # SSO Pathfinder Knowledge Base

 Welcome to our wiki for our Single Sign On Service.
-You are in the right spot if you need to configure/develop a login component (IDIR or BCeID) for your digital product/project.
+You are in the right spot if you need to configure/develop a login component for your digital product/project.
 You can learn about [Common Hosted Single Sign On App on The Exchange Youtube channel](https://www.youtube.com/watch?v=JBaGxqykXJQ&list=PL9CV_8JBQHirMRjBk62jeYUE_MpE4unU8&index=3) or continue to read below.

 **Get started now for your self serve experience to our [common hosted single sign on app](https://bcgov.github.io/sso-requests).**